Who Benefits More From AI: Lean Content Teams or Large Editorial Departments?

 How Lean Content Teams Benefit From AI

-Lean teams gain the most from:
+Lean teams benefit the most from:

 Speed and momentum

-Extra bandwidth for the strategic work
+More space for strategic work

-Support for repetitive work
+Support for repetitive tasks

-Consistency across outputs
+Consistency across channels

 Lean teams don’t get “more people.”
 But they get something surprisingly close: more capacity.